Maharashtra State Board of Secondary and Higher Secondary Education: History

 The Board came into existence on 1 January 1966 to regulate certain matters pertaining to secondary education in the state of Maharashtra, as "Maharashtra State Secondary Education Boards".
 The act was amended in 1976, and the name of the Board changed to its present name, "Maharashtra State Board of Secondary and Higher Secondary Education".

+In 2020, the State Government announced that the Maharashtra International Education Board was to be merged with the State Board.
+Mahashtra board paper 2025 on 21 February to March.

 Functions

 The board is responsible for formation, and implementation of the rules and regulations in accordance to the guidelines set by the state as well as central boards.
 It is also in charge, autonomously, of, and implementation of the syllabus/curriculum of all the grades, textbooks, exam schedule, and type.
 The board is also responsible for creation of textbooks, scoring of the centralised tests, and conducting examinations fairly and providing unbiased justice in the event of dispute.

 The Board conducts examination twice a year and the number of students appearing for the main examination is around 1,400,000 for Higher Secondary Certificate (HSC) and 1,700,000 for Secondary School Certificate (SSC) every year.

-The exams are usually held in the months of March, July, and October every year; and results are given out usually in June, and January respectively.
+The exams are usually held in the months of March, July, and October every year, and results are given out usually in June and January respectively.
 March marks the end of educational year, and June marks beginning of the new educational year in the state of Maharashtra.